 The Commission requested from the European standardisation organisations to develop a new standard that was developed in 2014.
 Window blinds now need to either have no chords or they need to be equipped with a safety device.

 Mandates for new standards addressed to European Standardisation Organisations are regularly introduced by the European Commission.

-Safe window covers campaign (OECD)
+Safe window covers campaign (with OECD)

-Button Batteries campaign (OECD)
+Button Batteries campaign (with OECD)